scolapicchioni/blazor/Lab13/readme.md

 In this lab we're going to talk about validating our data.

 Our goal is to
-- prevent having the wrong data in our database
+- Prevent having the wrong data in our database
-- reject invalid data
+- Reject invalid data
-- show error messages explaining the rules, so that the user can correct the mistakes
+- Show error messages explaining the rules, so that the user can correct the mistakes

 .NET core has some builtin ways to validate data, for example [Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-6.0) are a set of attributes used behind the scene by both [Asp.net Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-6.0) and [Entity Framework](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/data-annotations).